Local Density of States induced near Impurities in Mott Insulators

-Therefore, we consider that the $h_0$ in the single impurity calculation can be tuned to larger values by nearby impurity concentration rather than bounded, and compute bound state energies and their corresponding spectral weights in the single impurity solution as a function of $h_0$.
+{ Therefore, it is reasonable to use $h_0$, which now can go beyond the upper bound in the single impurity case, as a tuning parameter for impurity concentration.
+We shall compute the bound state energies and their corresponding spectral weights as a function of arbitrary $h_0$, and use the results to qualitatively explain experimental observation for doped samples.}

 We plot the energies of the in-gap states $\nu_b$ as a function of the impurity potential strength $h_0$ in { Fig. (\ref{subfig:imp-energy})} and the corresponding spectral weights in Fig. (\ref{subfig:imp-sw}).
 Note that the asymptotic behavior is $\nu_b \sim 1/h_0$, which forbids the impurity state {from} reaching zero, i.e. the Fermi energy of the bulk.
 The corresponding spectral weight $\rho_i = \frac{(\Lambda_0(\nu_b)^2 - \pi^2 \rho_0(\nu_b)^2)}{\abs{ h_0 (\nu_b \ \pt_\nu \Lambda_0(\nu_b) + \Lambda_0(\nu_b))}} $ decreases when $\nu_b$ approaches zero.